 For the commodities that are eligible to benefit from credit under the DEPB scheme comes to 10% or more, the credit amount of such export commodity must not surpass 50% of the Present Market Value (PMV).

-Besides this, while exporting commodities, the exporter is required to furnish a shipping bill which falls under the DEPB scheme and have to prove that the benefit obtained does not exceed 50% of the Present Market Value of the commodities that are exported.
-Although, it is not absolutely necessary to submit the Present Market Value declaration on the products/ commodities/ items that have a value cap irrespective of the DEPB rate of the commodity.
+Besides this, while exporting commodities, the exporter is required to furnish a shipping bill which falls under the DEPB scheme and must prove that the benefit obtained does not exceed 50% of the Present Market Value of the commodities that are exported.
+Although, it is not absolutely necessary to submit the Present Market Value declaration on the products/ commodities/ items that have a value cap irrespective, of the DEPB rate of the commodity.

-To avail the DEPB scheme import export from can only be made from the following chosen ports only:
+To avail the DEPB scheme, import-export from can only be made from the following chosen ports: